rachelma80000/Skill_Generalization_With_Verbs/README.md

 # Skill Generalization Via Verbs
 Classifier model and optimizer code for the accepted IROS paper: Skill Generalization Via Verbs.

-Please make sure to cite this work if you are inspired or use the code:
+Please make sure to cite this work if you are inspired or use the code: <br />

 `@article{ma2023skill,
       title={{Skill Generalization with Verbs}},
       author={Ma, Rachel and Lam, Lyndon and Spiegel, Benjamin A. and Ganeshan, Aditya and Patel,